How To Talk About Your Chronic Illness If You’ve Recently Been Diagnosed

 I know that part can sound scary, but let me offer some encouraging words here.

-Emotional responses can be a sign that people actually care about you.
+Some emotional responses can be a sign that people actually care about you (i.e., crying or worrying).
 Take that moment as an opportunity to build that connection (and even have your own emotional moment if needed).

 Some families have found it life-changing to be able to cry together.
 Others noticed that their loved ones were happy to finally have a diagnosis because that means you are closer to getting treatment and may have more answers.